What Is a Bitcoin Stop Loss? Key Factors Traders Should Know

-For example illustration, one might buy BTCUSD at $5950.000, and place a stop loss at $5900.000.
-If the BTCUSD price moves against you and reaches $5900.000, the stop loss order will be filled ==22==& the transaction will be closed out thereby limiting the loss to 50,000 points ($50).
+For example, you might buy BTCUSD at $5950.000 and set a stop loss at $5900.000.
+If the BTCUSD price goes down to $5900.000, the stop loss will be triggered, closing the trade and limiting your loss to 50,000 points ($50).

-Critics will point out several disadvantages of using these orders; that by setting them you are guaranteeing that should your open position position go in the wrong direction, you-willyou'll end up selling at lower prices, not-highernot-at-higher-prices.
+Critics will point out several disadvantages of using these orders: that by setting them you are guaranteeing that should your open position position go in the wrong direction, you-willyou'll end up selling at lower prices, not-highernot-at-higher-prices.

-Skeptics will also argue that in placing stop losses you're vulnerable to exit a trade transaction just before the market heads in your favor.
+Skeptics will also argue that in placing stop losses you're vulnerable to exit a trade transaction just before the market moves in your favor.
 Most investors have had the experience of setting these orders & then seeing the price retrace to that level or just below it, & then go in direction of their initial price trend analysis.
 What may have been a profitable trade rather turns in to a loss.

 Equity Management Introduction - Learn Money Management Methods